briancain/editor-cli/README.md

 # Editor CLI

 A simple editor package for Golang CLIs.
 Similar to `kubectl patch`.
+Edit content from a remote server, or content locally on disk, and overwrite the results using your favorite editor.

 ![](img/example-edit.gif)